top of page

 Ep.
 2: Unchained Medley

 Is it possible for a person's hair color to drive someone to murder?
 Meet Joseph Medley, a career criminal who just couldn't help falling in love with red-haired women-- before killing them.
-Chief Detective Robert J. Barrett of the Washington DC homicide squad arrived at the crime scene and observed that the door to Nancy Boyer's ninth-floor apartment had a peephole.
-The red-haired, 45-year-old hairdresser must've known the person she let into the apartment on 16th street on
+Joseph Medley Chief Detective Robert J. Barrett of the Washington DC homicide squad arrived at the crime scene and observed that the door to Nancy Boyer's ninth-floor apartment had a peephole.
+The red-haired, 45-year-old hairdresser must've known the person she let into the apartment on 1

 Marlin Bressi